TILMELD DIG - HVIS DU TØR

 Volbeat was probably the most debated name on this year’s poster.

-The credentials are impeccable.
-Gold and platinum records, sold-out arenas, the biggest festivals in the world, and a back catalogue packed with singalongs.
+The credentials are beyond dispute.
+Gold and platinum records, sold-out arenas, the biggest festivals in the world and a back catalogue packed with singalongs.
 On paper, it should have been a no-brainer.

-After only a few songs, a fair number of people in the crowd started drifting toward Henret at Gehenna.
+After only a few songs, quite a few people in the crowd started drifting toward Henret at Gehenna.
 Not because Volbeat were playing badly.
 Quite the opposite.

 They delivered exactly the show they had promised.

 At times, the concert felt like an arena show that had simply been moved to Refshaleøen.
-Even when Johan Olsen joined them twice and earned a huge cheer, the home advantage never quite came into play.
-Michael Poulsen almost seemed too big to be playing at home.
+Even when Johan Olsen joined the band twice and drew huge applause, the home advantage never quite came into play.
+Michael Poulsen almost seemed too big to be on home turf.

-Then there is the eternal Volbeat debate.
+Then there’s the eternal Volbeat debate.
 How much can you lean on the big crowd-pleasers?
 Some loved them.
 Others stood there with their arms folded.

-The concert’s best moment came when Martin Leth from Strychnos joined them on Evelyn.
+The best moment came when Martin Leth from Strychnos joined them for Evelyn.
 Volbeat called him Denmark’s best growler, and it was hard to disagree.
-Suddenly, the show got the metallic kick several people may have been missing.
+Suddenly the concert had the metallic kick some may have been missing.

 And then the rain came.

 After the festival’s hottest day, the sky turned black, the storm rolled in, and the concert had to be cut short.
-Symbolic, metal, or just appallingly bad timing?
-That is for each person to decide.
+Symbolic, metal as hell, or just terrible timing?
+That’s for you to decide.

-The booking was still absolutely right.
+The booking was still absolutely the right one.
 Copenhell had to try Volbeat.
-The fact that it split the crowd so sharply only made it more interesting.
+The fact that it divided the crowd so sharply may have made it even more interesting.

 ★★☆☆☆☆

-Social Distortion – three chords and plenty of weight
+Social Distortion – three chords and plenty of swagger

 Some bands no longer need to prove anything.